bgamari/ghc-wiki-import/holes.md

 The idea is that if we have a hole of type `a`, then an unsolved `(Show a)` or `(C [a])` or `F a ~ Int` or anything mentioning `a` are automatically deferred and perhaps not even reported as warnings (unsure on this point).
 If you run the program you might trip over one of them, of course.
 **End of SLPJ**

+**SPL**
+This is the approach that we have been going with.
+However, the result seems unintuitive when you consider the `Foo` example below, because the deferred type error would pop up at the `show` applied to `(Foo ...)` and not at the hole itself.
+When I write such code, I would expect an error at the hole `_?h` and not a different error at some (potentially distant?) other point due to a unexpectedly deferred ambiguity type error.
+**End of SPL**